 - 1. Accept transactions and roadside data from the roadside Toll Facility Host, - 2.
 Manage accounts, - 3.
 Collect revenue via those accounts, - 4.
 Provide the final check and processing of all video, - 5.
 Report to the Joint Board on all revenue collection activities, and - 6.
 Interface with all external contacts to the Toll Project such as, - a.
 Retail toll account assistance providers, - b.
-Cash replenishment alternatives, - c.
-Interoperable agencies and entities supporting interagency operations, - d.
-Financial Institutions, - e.
-Department of Motor Vehicles in Kentucky and Indiana and any other state identified by the Joint Board, and - f.
+Interoperable agencies and entities supporting interagency operations, - c.
+Financial Institutions, - d.
+Department of Motor Vehicles in Kentucky and Indiana and any other state identified by the Joint Board, and - e.
 Other sources of license plate identification.